maarten-pennings/Lego-Mindstorms/README.md

 If a wire is selected, a press on [Delete] deletes the whole tree.
 Tip: click the input port to delete just the branch.
 ![](images/delete-wire-branch.png)

 Want to make some space on the beam?
 Just drag a technic pin.
-If you hoover to long before clicking, it _branches_ the beam instead of making place (see next tip).
-This dragging also works to remove space.
+If you hoover too long before clicking, it _branches_ the beam instead of making place (see next tip).
+Dragging also works to _remove_ space.
 ![](images/drag-for-space.png)

-Branching a bea, is very subtle.
+Branching a beam, is not intuitive.
 First hoover over the branch point until it "highlights" (very subtle).
 Then drag towards a new block that you placed before.
 ![](images/drag-for-beam.png)